curioussmind/curioussmind.github.io/_posts/math-for-machine-learning/2021-02-10-math-for-machine-learning.md

 5. **Probability and Distributions**
 6. **Continues Optimization**

-I know the list is sucks, I mean it sounds __sucks__ but it is pretty __fun__.
+I know the list is sucks, I mean it sounds __sucks__ but it is pretty __fun__ actually.
 Really? yeah let me tell you everything about those six concepts.

 ### 1. Linear Algebra
 What is this all about?
 Well LA is the study of vectors and certain rules to manipulate vectors (Deisenroth et al., 2020).
 Sounds easy right?
 Okay here we go.